The Ironbound: Early history

+The area was mostly farmland until the 1830s, when industry and immigration began increasing at a rapid pace.

 The name "The Ironbound" is said to derive from the large metalworking industry in the area or from the network of railroad tracks that surrounded the neighborhood.
-The Ironbound was mostly farmland until the 1830s, when industry and immigration began increasing at a rapid pace.

 Industry

 The Ironbound was an industrial neighborhood in the 19th and early 20th centuries.
 The neighborhood was home to Hensler's Beer Brewery, P. Ballantine and Sons Brewing Company (in 1954 Newark's largest employer) and the Feigenspan Brewery.
 Balbach Smelting & Refining Company, now the location of Riverbank Park, was the second largest metal processing enterprise in the United States until its closure in the 1920s.
-Other large industrial buildings included Murphy Varnish Works,.
+Other large industrial buildings included Murphy Varnish Works.

 Immigration

 The Ironbound has experienced several waves of immigration.
 The first wave, starting in the 1830s, came from the German states.
 Wrote historian Charles Cummings, "Overnight, whole sections of the Ironbound became Irish and German".
 Polish and Italian immigrants arrived in the latter half of the 19th century, followed by Portuguese and Spanish starting in the 1910s.
 By 1921 there was a large enough Portuguese population to found Sport Club Portuguese, the first of over twenty Portuguese social clubs that would call the Ironbound home.